Skip to main content

 Category 3 if meat treated

-Not tested –culled at the abattoir – not intended for human consumption Culling in a slaughterhouse should be permitted only in exceptional circumstances and after being permitted by the CA. Further information provided in subtopic 2.1.15 Unfit for human consumption Category 2
+Not tested –culled at the abattoir – not intended for human consumption Culling in a slaughterhouse should be permitted only in exceptional circumstances and after being permitted by the CA. Further information provided in subtopic 2.1.15 Unfit for human or animal consumption Category 2

 2.1.10 FBO action where a positive result for lower risk Salmonella serovar is recorded in the FCI